Pakistan To Host 2021 WSF Conference, AGM In November - UrduPoint

 Pakistan To Host 2021 WSF Conference, AGM In November

+The 2021 World Squash Federation (WSF) Conference and Annual General Meeting would be held in Islamabad, Pakistan between November 24 to 28, following confirmation from the WSF Board of Directors

-ISLAMABAD (APP - UrduPoint / Pakistan Point News - 16th Apr, 2021 ) :The 2021 World Squash Federation (WSF) Conference and Annual General Meeting would be held here in Islamabad between November 24-28 following confirmation from the WSF Board of Directors.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2021 ) :The 2021 World Squash Federation (WSF) Conference and Annual General Meeting would be held in Islamabad, Pakistan between November 24 to 28, following confirmation from the WSF Board of Directors.

 WSF Emeritus President Jahangir Khan - a six-time World Champion born in Karachi, Pakistan would act as ambassador of the event, said a press release issued here.